rb58853/supabase-mcp-server/README.md

 - 📖 Radically improved knowledge and tools of api spec ✅ (v0.3.8)
 - ✍️ Improved consistency of migration-related tools for a more organized database vcs ✅ (v0.3.10)
 - 🥳 Query MCP is released (v0.4.0)
+- 📡 Support for the httpstream remote protocol ✅
+- 💿 Support for self-hosting Supabase projects with Docker ✅

 For a more detailed roadmap, please see this [discussion](https://github.com/alexander-zuev/supabase-mcp-server/discussions/46) on GitHub.

 ## Star History